 Meaning, one who is unable to comprehend the Vedā or yet to explore them should abide by the teaching and the path given forth by the enlightened beings, such as Gurus, Rishis, Avataras of that era.
 But, how does one determine these so-called enlightened beings?
 With honesty to oneself, using self-conscience (antaḥkaraṇa) as pramana (basis), leaving behind personal gain and desires (rāga-dveṣa), one can determine one’s Guru, through whom the entire surroundings and environment become prosperous.
 The concept of Antahkarana Pramana can be explored on this portal under Antahkarana/Chitta/Buddhi/Manas.

 Let us come back to karmā.
 This so-called action is not necessarily physical in nature; it could be Vachika, meaning verbal, Manasa, meaning by thought or feeling leading to a decision, and finally, Sharira, meaning an action that involves the physical body (Sthula Sharira).
 Please note that even inaction is a choice made by thought out of a feeling, so it still constitutes an action of manas.
 Some regard dharma as a righteous path.
-Dharma is a path for sure, but who defines this path to be right vs wrong, good vs evil, moral vs immoral for it to be righteous?
+Dharma is a path for sure, but who defines this path to be right vs wrong, good vs evil, and moral vs immoral for it to be righteous?
 This very exploration is what Sanātana Ḍharma is all about.
 This so-called path is not to please supernatural beings or to reach heaven.
 In the case of Sri Rama, the convenient path to retrieving Devi Sita from Ravana was to simply make friends with Bali; rather, He chose Sugriva, not because He wanted to please some divine entity or go to heaven.
 It was because He understood His dharma and the dharma of Bali.
 So, let us not try to find synonyms in English to collectively define dharma.
-Exploring and understanding the fundamentals of dharma itself is a part of our dharma; however, after learning one’s dharma, not implementing in one’s life is not dharma or a:dharma.
+Exploring and understanding the fundamentals of dharma itself is a part of our dharma; however, after learning one’s dharma, not implementing it in one’s life is not dharma or a:dharma.
 The very foundation of Sat:karmā is to abide by the dharma of one’s respective ashram.
 Both Rama and Ravana explored and knew dharma.
 Rama implemented it and lived by it, whereas Ravana lived according to his own convenience and enforced his choice and will over others.
 Dharma doesn’t define good and bad, as the outcome of an action can be both simultaneously.
 In some cases, the outcome is favorable to some and so might be considered good, but unfavorable to others and hence might be conceived as bad.
-If dharma is to define good and bad then there was no need for Sri Krishna to explain to Arjuna (Partha) his dharma (not duty) in the battlefield of Kurukshetra.
+If dharma is to define good and bad then there was no need for Sri Krishna to explain to Arjuna (Partha) his dharma (not duty) on the battlefield of Kurukshetra.
 Yet, a conscious attempt to explain dharma is what Śāstra has put forward, which is a lifestyle for each one in his/her respective Ashram leading to Sat:karmā.
 Now here comes the real question…. which Dharma?

 Sri Krishna’s insight on Dharma